 Fifth Edition Initiative Cards

-The Game Mechanics made the original instructions Open Game Content so I will leave it to them to explain how to use the cards (suitably modified for 5th Edition).
+I will leave it to The Game Mechanics to explain how to use the cards (suitably modified for 5th Edition).
 In keeping with the generous nature of the original authors, the text in quotes is Open Game Content.

 Initiative Cards in Play